vamolessa/pepper/pepper/rc/config_recipes.md

 some builtin features may become inaccessible without further tweakings and, obviously, the experience will *not* be the same of using vim.

-Please remember that if you need 100% vim compatibility, you'd better simply use vim.
+Please remember that if you need 100% vim compatibility, it's just better to simply use vim.

-For more details, check the [builtin keybindigs](bindings.md).
+For more keybinding details, check the [builtin keybindigs](bindings.md).

 ```
 map-normal gg gk